Throwing punches is a fun way to stay strong and fit at any age, but it may be especially beneficial for older adults. Here’s why.

 “In boxing, there are four basic punches to remember—jab, cross, hook, and uppercut—and they can be worked into different combinations,” Halloran explains.
 “Not only do you memorize the proper form of each move, but you anticipate your [imaginary] opponent’s next movement and how to counter.”

 To carry out each combination, your brain always stays one step (or punch) ahead of your body.

 Boxing may seem like it’s all about the arms and shoulders, but it only takes trying it once to know your entire body is working.

 “Effectively throwing punches starts at the feet,” Halloran says.
 “Power is driven through the lower body, up through the core, and then extends out of the arms.”

-Besides standing in the boxer crouch with knees slightly bent—which strengthens your lower body—you may need to bob and weave to evade make-believe punches from your competitor.
+For starters, standing in the boxer crouch with knees slightly bent strengthens your lower body.
+Plus, you may need to bob and weave to evade make-believe punches from your competitor.
 That translates into performing dozens of squats during your workout.

 The result: You’ll build stronger feet, ankles, knees, hips, and glutes for a more stable foundation.
 A stronger lower body makes it easier to stand, walk, and climb stairs on your own power—and helps prevent falls.

 Reason #4: You Can Go at Your Own Pace